HIppei/open-data-in-sapporo/README.md

 ## Notice

 The [data list](./open-data.json) still has some space to develop.
-So there are a few attributes which haven't been implemented in the current version.
-Future functino will apply those developing parts.
+So there are a few attributes which haven't been implemented yet in the current version.
+Future function will apply those developing parts.